Meet the Festival Orchestra Musicians

 Horn II

-Nathan Mitchell, Assistant Horn (February & March), is in his twenty-first season as Second Horn of the Arizona Opera Orchestra.
+Nathan Mitchell, Assistant Horn, is in his twenty-first season as Second Horn of the Arizona Opera Orchestra.
 Founding hornist in the Sonoran Brass Quintet, he also performs frequently with The Phoenix Symphony, Tucson Symphony, Santa Fe Symphony, and New Mexico Philharmonic.
 For more than two decades, Nathan has spent summers serving as Hornist and Faculty Brass Coordinator of the AIMS Festival Orchestra in Graz, Austria.
 He has performed with national touring companies in dozens of Broadway productions, including Wicked, The Lion King, Phantom of the Opera, The Producers, and West Side Story.
 Mitchell has also appeared in concert with Barry Manilow, Michael Crawford, The Moody Blues, Johnny Mathis, Clay Aiken, Mannheim Steamroller, and Josh Groban.
 He can be heard on numerous recordings and is featured on the Sonoran Brass Quintet’s debut album Dry Heat.
 Nathan received his bachelor’s and master’s from Arizona State University.
 He is an adjunct faculty member at Mesa Community College and an Eastman Performing Artist.
-This is his eleventh year at Arizona Musicfest.
+This is his twelfth year at Arizona Musicfest.

 Principal